Thank you for your response

-Under this section, certain specified income of a co-operative society, engaged in specified activities would be allowed as a deduction if such income is included in the gross total income of the society.
+Under this section, a certain specified income of a co-operative society engaged in specific activities is considered as a deduction if such income is included in the gross total income of the society.

-Co-operative society is not defined specifically for the purpose of Section 80P.
-However, Section 2(19) of the Income-tax Act, 1961, defines Co-operative society to mean a co-operative society registered under Co-operative societies Act, 1912 or under any other law governing registration of co-operative societies in any State.
+A co-operative society is not defined specifically for the purpose of Section 80P.
+However, Section 2(19) of the Income Tax Act, 1961, defines a co-operative society to be an entity registered under the Co-operative Societies Act, 1912 or under any other law governing the registration of co-operative societies in any state.